Soham801/PromptEasyAI/README.md

 PromptEasyAI analyzes a user's raw prompt and produces a clearer, more effective version for use with another large language model.
 It identifies the user's intent, task, context, constraints, output requirements, ambiguities, and missing information before returning a ready-to-use optimized prompt.

-The project is currently a Python library with a command-line interface.
-Groq provides the language model backend, while Pydantic validates the structured response.
+The project currently includes a Python library, CLI, and FastAPI web interface.
+Groq provides the live language model backend, while the offline provider makes local verification deterministic and network-free.

 ## Objective